 Online shopping carts are powered by payment gateways and are essential for any eCommerce business.
 Even if you mainly operate a brick-and-mortar location, having an online store is a great way to increase your product’s visibility.
-Processing payments through an online shopping cart or online payments solution couldn’t be easier, and typically involves a quick phone call with your provider to activate the payment gateway.
+Processing payments through an online shopping cart couldn’t be easier, and typically involves a quick phone call with your provider to activate the payment gateway.

-Point-of-sale systems are devices that are used to facilitate in-store sales so they are huge for restaurant and retail locations.
-These are integrated machines with a computer monitor, a cash register, and an online credit card processing solution.
-POS systems come in a wide variety of shapes and sizes.
-Some point of sale systems work on computers, while others can function on mobile devices like tablets and smartphones.
-Make sure you do your research and choose one with all of the right features for your unique business.
+Point-of-sale systems are huge for restaurant and retail locations.
+These are large, integrated machines with a computer monitor, cash register, and an online credit card processing solution.
+POS systems come in a wide variety of shapes and sizes, so make sure you do your research and choose one with all of the right features for your unique business.

 If you’re needing a very specific payment solution for your website or app, a payment processing API is probably the way to go.
 Some merchant services providers offer their API technology to developers to integrate into their proprietary applications, making it the perfect online credit card processing solution for companies needing something more customizable.